My Quiet Kitchen

 Brown rice syrup is mildly sweet, super sticky, and creates the BEST vegan granola!
 Honest-to-goodness, it really does.
 I mean just look at those clusters!

 Have you ever wondered why so many store-bought granolas include honey?
-Its stickiness is one reason, though the massive honey industry and its price point are also factors, I'm sure.
-Anyway....
+Its stickiness is one reason, though the massive honey industry and its price point are probably also factors.
+Anyway...

-Brown rice syrup is the best honey substitute when making vegan granola.
+Brown rice syrup is the perfect substitute for honey when making vegan granola.

 The downside is that brown rice syrup isn't always the easiest ingredient to find.
 Most health food stores, co-ops, and Whole Foods locations carry it.